daos-stack/daos/doc/user/spark.md

 .

 The simplest workaround for now is not set DAOS UNS URI to `fs.defaultFS`.
-Or you can find out all local working directories and append "file:///".
+Or you can find out all local working directories and prefix them with "file:///".

 #### Access DAOS in Hadoop